shiftkey/blog/_posts/2013-05-20-static-objects.md

 ---
 layout: post
-title: Should I make this object static?
+title: Should I make this object a singleton?
 date: 2013-05-20 10:30:00 +10:00
-description: Some thoughts on how object design impacts how and when you can use them
+description: Some thoughts on how to determine when to
-permalink: /blog/should-i-make-this-object-static.html
+permalink: /blog/should-i-make-this-object-a-singleton.html
 icon: /img/main/me.jpg
 comments: true
 ---

+**Note**: This is just a first pass on the post, as I need to touch on various tools I've used in the past to identify these constraints.
+But let's start with the concepts.

 Someone asked me a question yesterday along the lines of, well, this:

 <blockquote class="twitter-tweet" data-conversation="none"><p>@<a href="https://twitter.com/nickhodgemsft">nickhodgemsft</a> Roger, cheers @<a href="https://twitter.com/shiftkey">shiftkey</a> thoughts?
 Will it be better to create a life long Crypto obj rather than this <a href="http://t.co/bn3hRIiGdt" title="http://twitter.com/HDizzle84/status/336104817707589633/photo/1">twitter.com/HDizzle84/stat…</a></p>&mdash; HDizzle (@HDizzle84) <a href="https://twitter.com/HDizzle84/status/336104817707589633">May 19, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-So I want to address that along with some other common scenarios around something we take for granted - creating objects.

-**Note**: This is just a first pass on the post, as I need to touch on various tools I've used in the past to identify these constraints.
-But let's start with the concepts.
+So I wanted to put together a simple guide on how to determine *when* the [Singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) is a suitable use case - yes, it gets a bad reputation due to misuse, but there are some scenarios where it does add value (and is often necessary).

 ## How expensive is it to create?